melissajimison/mood-analysis/README.md

 The most common mood is :-)
 ```

+**think**: Should you use an array or a hash to solve this problem?
+Why?

 **think**: What if we eventually want to add feelings to our analysis?
 Can we write this code in a way that will prevent us from having to re-write it later?